 (g) candidates for membership shall pledge to represent all Olympic and Paralympic sailors;

-(h) members shall elect a Chairman and Vice-Chairman from among their members to serve in that role for four years at their first meeting following the Olympics and Paralympics;
+(h) members shall elect a Chair and Vice-Chair from among their members to serve in that role for four years at their first meeting following the Olympics and Paralympics;

-(i) The President may, at the request of the Chairman of the Commission, appoint as additional honorary members former Olympians or Paralympians whose expertise or experience will be of value to the Commission in the execution of its responsibilities.
+(i) The President may, at the request of the Chair of the Committee, appoint as additional honorary members former Olympians or Paralympians whose expertise or experience will be of value to the Commission in the execution of its responsibilities.

-(j) One member shall be elected by and from the sailors who participated in the 2017 Para World Sailing Championships.
-That member will serve until the next scheduled elections to the Commission on the occasion of the 2020 Olympic Sailing Competition (Regulation 8.9.2(a) does not apply).
-At that time, one member will then join the Commission following an election at the Paralympic Sailing Competition.
-Only Paralympians from the current or immediately previous Paralympic Sailing Competition shall be eligible to become members representing Paralympic sailors.
+(j) One member shall be elected by and from the sailors who participated in the most recent Para World Sailing Championships held prior to the election.
+Only sailors from the current or immediately previous Para World Sailing Championships shall be eligible to become members representing Para Sailing sailors.

 (k) Until sailing is re-included in the Paralympic Games, any references in this Regulation to the “Paralympic Sailing Competition” shall mean the Para World Sailing Championships in the same year of the election and references to “Paralympians” shall mean sailors who had competed in at least two Para World Sailing Championships.

-Terms of Reference

-8.9.3 The Athletes’ Commission shall be responsible to the Board.

-8.9.4 The Athletes’ Commission shall:

-(a) present the Olympic and Paralympic athletes’ points of view to the Board through recommendations and proposals;

-(b) promote respect of the rights of athletes within the sport and draw up recommendations to that effect;

-(c) promote high standards of sportsmanship and ethical performance when competing and participating;

-(d) reflect the views of the Olympic and Paralympic athletes competing and participating at the highest level and establish relationships to promote feedback to the Board, and other committees and working groups, on matters concerning Olympic athletes; and

-(e) liaise with the Board on World Sailing Events to help World Sailing respond to the needs of the Olympic athletes.

-8.9.5 The Commission may appoint a full voting member to the Coaches Commission, Development & Regions Committee, Events Committee, Equipment Committee, Olympic Classes Sub-committee, Para World Sailing Committee, Race Officials Committee and Racing Rules Committee.
-The appointed member must be a member of the Athletes’ Commission and may be changed by the Commission from time to time.
-If the appointed member is the Chairman of the Commission, then he or she shall not have a vote.

 Sailor Categorization Commission

-8.10 Sailor Categorization Commission
+8.5 Sailor Categorization Commission